Livekick Team | Jan. 25, 2018

 This is a common concern about lifting weights, particularly among women.
 Starting to lift a bit of weight every day isn’t going to turn anyone into a muscle-bound hulk.
 It’s easier for men to add bulk than for women, certainly, but building muscle for anyone is intentional and takes a great amount of effort, everyday work, special nutrition consideration and possibly supplementation.
 People often make the argument here that women don’t have the same hormone profile as men and therefore cannot gain enough lean mass to look “bulky.”
 While the gist of this statement as applied to the general population is correct, there are two major things to consider.
 One, some women are capable of gaining appreciable amounts of muscle mass.
 And two, it’s not up to us to determine what “bulky” looks like for someone else.
 Any general advice about what will or will not happen when you begin strength training is just that: general.

 Want to get specific?
-Schedule a 10-minute strategy session with a Livekick trainer today to chat about your specific goals and concerns!
+Sign up with a Livekick trainer today so you can chat about your specific goals and concerns at your strategy session!